BBMRI-cz/miabis-on-fhir/input/pagecontent/faq.md

-## What are FHIR stores?
+### What are FHIR stores?
 FHIR stores are databases optimized for storing and managing FHIR resources.
 They provide a RESTful API for creating, reading, updating, and deleting structured healthcare and research data.

-## What FHIR store should we use?
+### What FHIR store should we use?
 MIABIS on FHIR profiles are designed to work with any FHIR-compliant store.
 However, we recommend using the [Blaze FHIR Store](https://samply.github.io/blaze/) due to its performance in federated research environments.

-## How do I start implementing MIABIS on FHIR for sharing sample-related data?
+### How do I start implementing MIABIS on FHIR for sharing sample-related data?
 1. Understand your current data model and map it to MIABIS on FHIR profiles.
 2. Set up a FHIR store for storing and querying FHIR resources.
 3. Develop middleware to transform your internal data into FHIR-compatible resources.
 4. Validate your implementation using FHIR validators to check for compliance.
 5. Test interoperability with other systems using standard FHIR operations.

-## How can I send MIABIS on FHIR-compatible resources to a FHIR store?
+### How can I send MIABIS on FHIR-compatible resources to a FHIR store?
 FHIR stores expose a REST API that allows interaction with FHIR resources using standard HTTP methods.
-You can use `POST`, `GET`, `PUT`, and `DELETE` to manage data.
+You can use _POST_, _GET_, _PUT_ and _DELETE_ to manage data.

 **Example:**
 ```shell